Milad-Rufai/Milad-Rufai/README.md

 - 👋 Hi, I’m @Milad-Rufai
 - 👀 I’m interested in Frontend Development and Software Development
-- 🌱 I’m currently learning Software Engineering, Mobile Development and UX/UI
+- 🌱 I’m currently learning developing my skills in UX/UI Design and Software Engineering
 - 💞️ I’m looking to collaborate on Frontend Development and Software Development Projets
 - 📫 You can reach me via email temilader19@gmail.com